Faizme/EmoAI/replit.md

 -   **Frontend**: Built with Vanilla JavaScript, HTML5, and CSS3, focusing on a lightweight, no-framework approach for focused functionality and accessibility.
 -   **Backend**: Flask 3.0+ framework utilizing Flask-Login for secure authentication, Flask-SQLAlchemy for ORM, and Flask-Bcrypt for password hashing.
 It follows an MVC pattern with route-based organization.
 -   **Database**: SQLite with SQLAlchemy ORM for data persistence.
+-   **Timezone**: Entire application operates on IST (Indian Standard Time, GMT+5:30) for all datetime operations, timestamps, and scheduling.
--   **AI/ML**: Google Generative AI (Gemini 2.0 Flash) is used as a dual-model approach for conversational AI and summarization.
-The AI is designed to be deeply emotionally intelligent, understanding subtext and responding with nuanced, feeling-first interactions.
+-   **AI/ML**: Google Generative AI (Gemini 2.0 Flash) is used for multiple purposes:
+    - Conversational AI with emotional intelligence
+    - Event extraction from natural language
+    - Calendar query detection and date parsing
+    - Sentiment analysis for adaptive responses
+    - Sleep pattern analysis
+    - Journal summarization
 -   **Authentication & Security**: Implemented using Flask-Login and Bcrypt for password hashing, session cookie encryption, CSRF protection, XSS prevention, and user data isolation.

 ### Feature Specifications